 Thermogravimetric Analyzers/Gas Chromatography-Mass Spectrometers (TGA/GC-MS)

-GC-MS refers to an instrumental technique whereby the chemical components of a gas are separated by passage through a chemically activated column.
-The interior of the column is coated with a stationary phase and the gas components that pass through it show varying affinities for this stationary phase.
-After passing through the column and being chemically separated, the gases are input into a mass spectrometer for identification.
+Gas chromatography-mass spectrometry (GC-MS) refers to an analytical technique whereby the chemical components of a gas are separated by passing through a chemically activated column.
+The interior of the column is coated with a stationary phase and the gas components that pass through it show various affinities for this stationary phase.
+The more affinity the gas has for the stationary phase, the longer it will stay within the column.
+After passing through the column and being chemically separated, the gases are ionized and sent through a mass spectrometer for detection.

-The technique will give the most chemical information of the techniques discussed.
-However, because of the time required for the gas to pass through the column, it is a non-continuous method.
-This is as opposed to MS and FTIR which are continuous methods.
+When coupled with TGA, this technique will give the most chemical information of the techniques discussed.
+However, because of the time required for the gas to pass through the column, it is a non-continuous method as opposed to MS and FTIR which are continuous methods.

 Multiple Hyphenation (TGA/GC-MS/FTIR)

 Multiple hyphenation typically refers to TGA/FTIR/MS and TGA/FTIR/GC-MS setups.
-Hyphenating more than one spectroscopic technique to a TGA allows for the maximum data from a single sample.
-Also great flexibility attends multiple hyphenation units.
-One can vary the number and type of spectroscopic instruments utilized depending upon the experimental needs.
+Hyphenating more than one analytical technique to a TGA allows for the maximum data from a single sample and greater flexibility in measurement capability.
+One can vary the number and type of analytical techniques utilized depending upon the experimental needs.

-Concerning TGA/FTIR/MS multiple hyphenation, since MS units typically do not require much gas (units draw about 1 sccm of gas through the capillary), the rest of the effluents exiting the TGA can be easily sent to an FTIR.
-Concerning TGA/FTIR/GC-MS, dedicated hardware is required to ensure efficient flow of gas through the FTIR gas cell and into the GC-MS. Such hardware is also required for standalone TGA/GC-MS interfacing.
+Concerning TGA/FTIR/MS multiple hyphenation setup, since MS units typically do not require much gaseous sample (units draw about 1 sccm of gas through the capillary), the rest of the effluents exiting the TGA can be easily sent to an FTIR.
+Whereas when gas chromatography is introduced as in TGA/FTIR/GC-MS, dedicated hardware is required to ensure efficient flow of gas through the FTIR gas cell and into the GC-MS. Such hardware is also required for standalone TGA/GC-MS interfacing.